2011 Oregon Ducks football team: LSU

-On September 3, Oregon lost to LSU 40–27, due in part to losing 4 turnovers while only forcing 1 LSU turnover.
+On September 3, in a matchup of teams ranked in the top five in the AP Poll, Oregon lost to LSU 40–27, due in part to losing four turnovers while only forcing one LSU turnover.
 LSU was able to score after three of those turnovers, which led to 20 points, and built a 30–13 lead before the end of the third quarter.
 Oregon freshman running back De'Anthony Thomas fumbled on consecutive Oregon possessions late in the third quarter, one on a rushing attempt and then on the ensuing kickoff.
 The Tigers scored touchdowns as a result of both turnovers with runs from Michael Ford and Spencer Ware in a span of less than 4 minutes.
 Oregon outgained LSU in total offensive yards 335 to 273 during the game.